 Some estimates say controlled “specialty crop” farming in greenhouses or indoor facilities with feminized seeds can cost as much as five times the outlays required for outdoor growing with dioecious seeds (which produce both male and female plants).

-Mosher said planting hemp for CBD outdoors, which is common in Europe, will let farmers increase their return on investment through dual-cropping while avoiding those costs.
+Mosher said planting hemp for CBD outdoors will let farmers increase their return on investment through dual-cropping while avoiding those costs.
 Also, farmers don’t need to invest in new equipment to raise and harvest hemp as a row crop.